MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 # Relationships between tables and table paths

+Customer data is often spread across multiple tables.
+For example, you could have a table for users, orders, orderDetails, products.
+It's critical for this data to be connected to each other so you can leverage it for your scenarios.
+For example, let's say you want to get a segment of all users who placed an order recently.
+To achieve this, you can't use the 'users' table alone, but would instead need to use the 'orders' table with the 'users' table.
+In this case, your 'users' and 'orders' table need to be linked to each other, for example - the 'orders' table will likely have a column for 'userId' that represents the ID of the user who placed the order.
+Relationships in Customer Insights - Data let you link your tables together, which enables you to use all of your data across segments and measures and other Customer Insights - Data processes.

-Relationships connect tables and define a graph of your data when tables share a common identifier, a foreign key.
+Relationships define a graph of your data when tables share a common identifier, a foreign key.
 This foreign key can be referenced from one table to another.
-Connected tables enable the definition of segments and measures based on multiple data sources.
 A relationship consists of a *source table* containing the foreign key and a *target table* that the source table's foreign key points to.

 There are three types of relationships:
 - Non-editable system relationships are created by the system as part of the data unification process